munificent/magpie/doc/site/markdown/arrays.md

     :::magpie
     [1, "banana", true]

 Here, we've created an array of three elements.
 Notice that the elements don't have to be the same type.

+## Accessing Elements

 You can access an element from an array by calling the [indexer method](multimethods.html#indexers) on it with the index of the element you want.
 Like most languages, indexes start at zero:

     :::magpie
     val hirsute = ["sideburns", "porkchops", "'stache"]